Swanton (town), Vermont: Local organizations

 The Abenaki Nation of Missisquoi, also known as the Mississquoi Abenaki Tribe, a state-recognized tribe that claims descent from Missisquoi people, is based in Swanton.
-This organization not federally recognized as a Native American tribe.
+This organization is not federally recognized as a Native American tribe.

 Swans

 In 1961, Queen Elizabeth II gifted a pair of her Royal Swans to the Town of Swanton at their annual Summer Festival.
 Swanton Chamber of Commerce members named the swans Sam (for Uncle Sam) and Betty (for Queen Elizabeth).
 The idea for the swans came from a summer visitor to the area, Harry Gibbons, who worked in public relations for the International Air Transport Authority of Montreal.
 He presented his idea to the Chamber and a letter of request was sent to Buckingham Palace.
 The request was granted and the swans were sent from Hickling Broad, Norfolk, England through the Smallburgh Rural District Council which includes the village of Swanton Abbott.

 "The swans were caught during the annual "swan-upping" outing held by members of England's ancient guilds, who mark the Queen's swans with a nick on the beak to separate them from their less exalted brethren."

 The swans were presented to Vermont Governor F. Ray Keyser by a representative of the Canadian Government at a ceremony attended by dignitaries from both sides of the border.

 Before summer 2016, the swans died of old age.
 After a gap of two years, a new set of swans (still named Sam and Betty) were secured and placed in their home in Village Green Park, surrounded by a black fence.
-The new swans are not related to, or descended from, the original, but they are still called the Royal Swans.
+The new swans are not related to, or descended from, the originals, but they are still called the Royal Swans.

+Education

+It is in the Franklin Northwest Supervisory Union school district.